 After finishing my master’s degree, I applied to several companies I was interested in.
 During one of the selection processes, the interviewer asked me to do the following exercise:

-“Write a stack-based interpreted language (byte code) that includes: literals, arithmetic operations, variables, and control flow primitives.
+“Write a stack-based interpreted language that includes: literals, arithmetic operations, variables, and control flow primitives.
 As a bonus, add asynchronous primitives such as fork and await.”

 Free monads

-The concept of free monad comes from the field of category theory (CT).
-The formal definition requires a strong background in CT.
-So, to keep this pragmatic, we are going to consider the following definition:
+The concept of a free monad comes from the field of Category Theory (CT).
+The formal definition is hard to grasp without a background in CT.
+In terms of programming, a more pragmatic definition is

-For any functor $f$, there exists a uniquely determined monad called the free monad of the functor $f$.
+Def.
+For any functor $f$, there exists a uniquely determined monad called the free monad of the functor $f$ 1

-Probably this definition is still too general, so let’s see how this is translated into Haskell.
-In particular, we are going to base our work on the encoding of free monads of the haskell package free by Edward Kmett et al. The definition is as follows:
+Let’s show how free monads is translated into Haskell.
+We are going to base our work on the encoding of free monads of the haskell package free by Edward Kmett.
+The definition is as follows:

 1 |